DEVPYTHON-debug/MARKETPLACEFORSTUDENTS/replit.md

-✓ Enhanced navigation with notification badges and user profile images ✓ Added manual authentication system with role-based registration ✓ Updated database schema with new tables and columns
+✓ Enhanced navigation with notification badges and user profile images ✓ Added manual authentication system with role-based registration ✓ Updated database schema with new tables and columns ✓ Fixed missing useAuth imports in components
+✓ Integrated new Si-link logo across all pages and navigation ✓ Updated app metadata with proper branding and SEO

 ## Changelog